scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Examining Scheduler Throughput
 ------------------------------

-An experiment were executed with Dask Schedulers (multithreaded, multiprocessing and distributed) on Stampede.
+An experiment were executed with Dask schedulers (multithreaded, multiprocessing and distributed) on Stampede.
 In each run a total of 100000 zero workload tasks were executed.
-Figure :ref:`daskThroughput` A shows the Throughput of each Scheduler over time on a single Stampede node - Dask scheduler and worker are on the same node.
+Figure :ref:`daskThroughput` A shows the Throughput of each scheduler over time on a single Stampede node - Dask scheduler and worker are on the same node.
-Each value is the mean throughput value of several runs for each Scheduler.
+Each value is the mean throughput value of several runs for each scheduler.

 .. figure:: figs/panels/daskThroughputPanel.pdf
    :scale: 30%